 Vision screening is aimed at detecting eye disorders of children which are amenable to treatment in the early years of life.
 The recommendations begin with an exam for general eye health in the hospital nursery by a pediatrician or family doctor, followed by a repeat exam at approximately six months of age.

-At age 3–4 years, children should again be screened by a pediatrician or a pediatric ophthalmologist, with an emphasis on testing visual acuity, such as by reading an eye chart of pictures or letters.
-Vision should be rechecked at the age of five with subsequent routine screening vision exams typically done in school.
+At age 3–5 years, children should again be screened by a pediatrician or a pediatric ophthalmologist, with an emphasis on testing visual acuity, such as by reading an eye chart of pictures or letters.
+In this age range, vision screening with an automated photo screening device may also be performed.
+Vision should be rechecked every 1-2 years after the age of five.

 A pediatric ophthalmologist should be consulted if any abnormalities are discovered during these evaluations.
 An ophthalmologist should also be consulted if a child has any risk factors for eye disease such as a history of prematurity, or a family history of ambylopia, childhood glaucoma, cataracts or eye tumors.